eliascaceresy/deploy_to_vps/README.md

 - `sudo -u postgres createuser user_name -s`
 - `sudo -u postgres psql`
 - postgres=# `\password user_name`
+- obs.
+If you do not allow yourself to install postgresql, do it with `sudo su`

 ### 4. Add ssh to authorized keys in VPS